 “We consider peer-to-peer learning an essential and effective learning method to help students perform at a higher level,” said Lyn Benn, Director, Student Development at KPU and Vice-President of the Learning Specialists Association of Canada.
 “QuadC’s online platform provides our students with the peace of mind and the tools they need to make the most of remote learning while meeting our high standards for quality, academic integrity, privacy and IT security.
 The QuadC team is exceptionally helpful and responsive to our needs.”

 Pandemic drives post-secondary interest

 QuadC now has 25 post-secondary institutions and supports over 100,000 students, tutors and faculty members on its platform in the U.S. and Canada.

 “In recent months, we have experienced an uptick in interest for a platform that can help colleges and universities better manage their supplemental learning programs and other virtual learning requirements during this uncertain time in which we find ourselves,” said Will Li, Co-Founder and CEO of QuadC.
 “We welcome the opportunity to help these institutions ensure their students and faculty prosper through the pandemic and beyond.”

-QuadC provides departmental and support-centre administrators at post-secondary institutions with all the tools they need to effortlessly manage their institution’s academic support programs.
-A single easy-to-use administrative dashboard handles all the logistics of resource vetting and onboarding, scheduling and attendance, payment processing, and data and analytics.
+QuadC provides departmental and support-centre administrators at post-secondary institutions with all the tools they need to manage their institution’s academic support programs effortlessly.
+A single, easy-to-use administrative dashboard handles all the logistics of resource vetting and onboarding, scheduling and attendance, payment processing, and data and analytics.